How to Help an Ativan Addict

 Is Ativan Addictive?

-Ativan is a brand name for lorazepam, a medication that falls in a class of medication called benzodiazepines.
+Ativan is a brand name for the drug lorazepam, a medication that falls in a class of medication called benzodiazepines.
 It works by slowing down the activity in your brain, putting you in a relaxed state.

 Doctors typically prescribe Ativan to help patients who struggle with anxiety disorders, but it's also used to treat insomnia, epilepsy and irritable bowel syndrome.
-According to MedlinePlus, a website designed by the U.S. National Library of Medicine, Ativan can be additive if you take it for a prolonged period.
+According to MedlinePlus, a website designed by the U.S. National Library of Medicine, it can be additive if you take it for a prolonged period.

 Ativan Help Quiz question 2